-Quick facts Date ETF started: Total value of ETF on April 30, 2 Management expense ratio (ME Fund Manager: Portfolio Manager: Distributions: 1832 Asset Management L.P.
+Quick facts Date ETF started: Total value of ETF on April 30, 2 Fund Manager: Portfolio Manager: 1832 Asset Management L.P.
 1832 Asset Management L.P.
-Quarterly Trading information (12 mont hs ending April 30, 2024) Ticker symbol: DXRE Average daily volume: This information is not available Exchange: TSX because it is a new ETF Currency: Canadian Dollars Number of days traded: This information is not available because it is a new ETF Pricing information (12 month s ending April 30, 2024) Market price: This information is not available because it is a new ETF Average bid-ask spread: This information is not available because it is a new ETF Net asset value (NAV): This information is not available because it is a new ETF
+Management expense ratio (ME R): N/A - new fund Distributions: Annually Trading information (12 mont ns ending April 30, 2024) Ticker symbol: DXMO Average daily volume: This information is not available Exchange: TSX because it is a new ETF Currency: Canadian Dollars Number of days traded: This information is not available because it is a new ETF Pricing information (12 month s ending April 30, 2024) Market price: This information is not available because it is a new ETF Average bid-ask spread: This information is not available because it is a new ETF Net asset value (NAV): This information is not available because it is a new ETF